 Capital city; Gabarone

-No doubt Botswana tourism capital and gateway to the Okavango Delta.
-But Maun still looks like a dusty frontier town.
-Located on the Southern Side of the Okavango Delta.
-Most people fly in and out just to visit the Okavango Delta however exploring the villages in the area gives you a real inside away from the tourist how the locals live here
+No doubt Botswana’s tourism capital and gateway to the Okavango Delta, however Maun still looks like a dusty frontier town, located on the Southern side of the Okavango Delta.
+Most people fly in and out just to visit the Okavango Delta however exploring the villages in the area gives you a real inside on how the locals live here

 One of the most sought-after wilderness destinations in the world, the Okavango Delta does not disappoint and a flight over the delta followed by a week bush camping in the Delta is a must do.
 Lots of big game and the serenity of an amazing delta is what dreams are made of.
 Moving from wetland to dryland – traversing the meandering palm and papyrus fringed waterways, passing palm-fringed islands, and thick woodland, resplendent with lush vegetation, and rich in wildlife – reveals the many facets of this unique ecosystem, the largest intact inland delta in the world.
 During the wet season the Delta increases from around 15000 sq. kilometres to over 22000 sq. kilometres